darkone0112/darkone0112/README.md

 </table>

-Hi, I’m Javier.
+Hi, I’m a once a hopeful software engineering student.
 I scream at computers until they obey.

 I specialize in building unstable tools that solve very specific problems I created for myself.
-My stack includes Python, Bash, some Django, and enough duct tape to hold together a Linux distro built entirely out of questionable decisions.

 JavaScript is my nemesis.
 It’s not personal, it’s philosophical.
 Every time I write a .js file, an angel loses its wings and I lose my will to live.
 I hear TypeScript is better, which is cool, because I love lies.

-I use VS Code because I’m not spiritually strong enough for Vim, and I enjoy syntax highlighting more than emotional stability.
-I once tried to set up Neovim and ended up debugging my soul.

-I reverse-engineer drivers for fun, patch GNOME like I own it, and run custom Ubuntu builds because regular Linux wasn't hard enough.
-My dev environment is held together by 3 aliases, 2 shell scripts, and a whispered threat to systemd.
+Clean code is a scam, and Uncle Bob needs to log off before he convinces another generation to spend eight hours naming a function instead of shipping a feature.
+I know how CORS works—academically, but in practice somehow every request I make in testing still gets blocked like I’m trying to DDoS myself.
+I hate web development with the kind of passion usually reserved for war crimes.
+Every framework promises to fix the last one’s mess while creating five new ones.
+Still, I’ll write it—for money.
+Because I love money.
+I will write JavaScript, I will debug JavaScript, I will even pretend to enjoy JavaScript… if the paycheck clears.

+I use VS Code because the last time I tried setting up Vim inside WezTerm + tmux, my custom taskbar literally vanished.
+I asked in Stack Overflow for help and got called a moron.
+I made a post in Reddit and the mods deleted it for “low effort”
+In a final act of desperation, I asked Claude; Anthropic claimed it was like having a PhD in your terminal.
+What I got was a string of advice so catastrophically bad it made my only terminal emulator erase itself from existence.
+I had to reinstall my entire system.
+Claude was somehow even more stupid than me, and that’s saying something.

+At least it didn’t call me a slur.
+I did, however, call it one.
+Repeatedly.
+With feeling.

+Since then, I’ve chosen emotional stability over modal editing.
+VsCode may not be powerful, but it hasn’t tried to gaslight me into wiping out my desktop session.
+Yet.

 I write commits like “maybe this works” and leave TODOs like “fix this later probably.”
-I am the sole maintainer of multiple forgotten side projects and at least one internal tool used by an entire team that has no idea I exist.
+I am the sole maintainer of multiple forgotten side projects and at least two internal tool used by an entire team that has no idea I exist.

 If it’s dumb but it works, I wrote it.
 If it’s smart and broken, I definitely inherited it.

+### For monetary and labor-related reasons, everything above is a joke.
+If you're from HR and currently engaging in a forward-looking talent visibility exercise (i.e., stalking my profile)—it's an absolute pleasure to connect!
+I'm a highly motivated, impact-oriented professional with a proven track record of delivering end-to-end solutions in fast-paced, agile environments.
+Passionate about leveraging synergies, driving cross-departmental alignment, and maximizing stakeholder value through scalable, cloud-native innovation.
+Let’s circle back and touch base to unlock new strategic opportunities together.

 <div align = "center">